You probably recognize this story:

 In the blog post underneath the video, I will describe step by step the actions you need to take.
 I also will list up the materials and tools you need for building this tape holder.

-Building the tape holder step by step
+How to make a tape holder step by step

 Now that we have gone through the list of what we all need for this project, I will explain step by step how I made this tape holder.